Two real cases of indirect sex discrimination at work and how things turned out

 Your employer is not allowed to discriminate against you when making a flexible working decision.

 If you have experienced discrimination in relation to your working hours, you might want to raise a grievance regarding this.
 You can use the Valla platform to research your case and organise your evidence.
 Sign up for your free account.

-Example 2: an unsuccessful indirect sex discrimination case
+Example 2: an undecided indirect sex discrimination case

 Siobhan was a Department Manager at a well-known clothes retailer.
 She was due to return to work in November 2019 after her maternity leave, which she extended by using her holiday entitlement.